nrw-digital/week-notes/en/updates/_posts/2025-10-31-week-notes.md

 + Lucinda has finished testing a prototype with users of our flood messaging system.
 The sessions prompted some insightful conversations, and the feedback gathered will inform the shape of the next phase of design.

 + Laura and Phil continue to work on the change a bird licence form and start page.
-This week they have been busy working:

-  - through the new prototype change form - uncovering problems and hating life - then fixing things and loving it again
-  - on a new start page and guidance page
+This week they have been busy working through the new prototype change form - uncovering problems and hating life - then fixing things and loving it again, and on a new start page and guidance page.
 They aim to have the change form, the start page, and guidance page ready in three weeks.